paduvi/metric-time-series-app/README.md

 ## Instruction:

-1. Start TimescaleDB with Docker: `docker/run.sh`
+1. Start TimescaleDB and Grafana with Docker: `docker/run.sh`
 2. Run main class `App.java`
 3. Open browser: http://localhost:8080/ping
 4. See the result in any Postgresql Client or visualize it with Grafana.
 Cheer :)